fluoroom/playlist-2-text/README.md

 # m3u-to-text
-converts an m3u playlist to a list of songs that can be numbered
+This tool converts an M3U file to a list of songs that can be numbered.

+This for example lets DJs get their played songs history fron Rekordbox, Serato, Traktor or VirtualDJ and rapidly have the list in text format for posting when uploading a recorded set to social media or for any other purpose.